plexe-ai/smolmodels/README.md

 The library can also infer the input and/or output schema of your predictor, if required.
 This is based either on the dataset you provide, or on the model's intent.
 This can be useful when you don't know what the model should look like.
+As with the models, you can specify the schema using `pydantic` models or plain dictionaries.

 ```python
 # In this case, the library will infer a schema from the intent and generate data for you